 - Paper Structure

 - This paper is a prerequisite for students wanting to continue into 200-level accounting papers.
 It presents basic concepts, principles and techniques of financial accounting, including the double-entry system.
-The paper enables a deeper examination and evaluation of basic financial reports than was possible in the previously offered paper BSNS 107 Understanding Accounting, and it offers an introduction to some of the current issues relating to accounting.
+The paper enables a deeper examination and evaluation of basic financial reports than was possible in the previously offered paper BSNS 115 Accounting and Information Systems, and it offers an introduction to some of the current issues relating to accounting.

 - Teaching Arrangements